What is Liability Insurance?

 Our Liability policies offer a diverse range of cover for every aspect of your business, allowing you to truly personalise your cover.
-Options include: public and employers liability, tool cover, contract works, personal accident, temporary employees and much more.
+Other options include: tool cover, contract works, personal accident, temporary employees and much more.
+There are varying levels of indemnity to choose from; £1m, £5m and £10m.
+All policies are underwritten by market-leading insurers.

 Frequently Asked Questions